LINC 77C: DESIGN THINKING FOR TEACHERS

 The student will be able to:

-- Define and explain the design thinking process as it applies to education
+- Define and explain the design thinking process in educational contexts.

-- Develop a design thinking project to be implemented in an educational environment
+- Document and reflect on the development of a design thinking project to be implemented in an educational environment.

 Course Content